 Step 8: Some highlights

 I hope you had fun following this tutu skirt tutorial and that you fell in love with your results.
 Try different colors, different lengths and of course style it with a lovely top and accessories.
-A tutorial that you might find handy to accessorize the tutu is “How to draw a bow” and I also recommend you the “How to draw sunglasses” tutorial and ‘How to draw a corset“.
+A tutorial that you might find handy to accessorize the tutu is “How to draw a bow” and I also recommend the “How to draw sunglasses” tutorial and ‘How to draw a corset“.

 Share in the comments if this technique got you the results you were looking for!